 - Check the logs of the add-on to see if everything went well.

-- Open the webUI, set an admin password and adapt the administration options
+- Open the webUI (Ingress based) and adapt the software options

 It automatically mounts all local drives and updates it regularly, then provides SMART data in an easy to read dashboard with temperature and probability of failure.

 GUID: user GPID: user ssl: true/false (for Ingress) certfile: fullchain.pem #ssl certificate keyfile: privkey.pem #sslkeyfile Updates: hourly/daily/weekly #frequency of smart update